nikitainnowise/VitalScientificAssignment/README.md

 We wish you the best of luck and look forward to reviewing your submission!

-Improvements:
+## Improvements:
 - Put files in UI project to appropriate folders
 - Create AsyncRelayCommand
 - Load Todo list items separately from Todo list (Performance)
+- Create responsive design on TODO and Weather screens